kelsey/vimulacrum/README.md

 The ult-Vim-ate Vim setup!
 It's so good that you'll have a hard time believing it exists!

-TASK LIST:

-* Install vundle
-* Make a list of wanted plugins

 ## Supported systems
 - Works best with Vim 7.3